domanchi/devtools/README.md

 refer to the function you want to call within that namespace).
 For more information, see [/scripts/common/core.sh] (https://github.com/domanchi/devtools/blob/master/scripts/common/core.sh)
 - Modules may require locally defined GLOBAL variables (because bash doesn't pass variables around very well).
 These can be defined in `_config()` and unset in `_destructor()`, and `call()` will automatically call these constructor/destructors.

+### Roadmap
+- There seems to be a multithreading issue with when initializing multiple bash instances at once.
+Look into atomic functionality.